The 2 party system is single voting round based. 2 rounds would usually be needed for 3 candidates, 3 rounds for 4, etc.

 - Reduce all federal and state office terms from 6 and 4 years to 3 and 2

-- All officeholders recallable after 1 year with a polls based, non signature election qualifying process
+- All officeholders recallable after 1 year with a polls based, non signature election triggering process

-- Needs test, loan instead of grant, require some type of work, if able, for most programs and devolve as much as possible to states
+- Needs test, loan instead of grant, use private options, in person verification, lower cost medical practitioners first, require some type of work, if able, for most programs, freeze overall increases, 5 year government $ and services eligibility wait for immigrants, devolve as much as possible to states, update program administration technologies, representative sample of citizens budget oversight

 - 20% mfg tax cut